SwiftEnProfundidad/essential-feed-case-Auth/README.md

 ---

 ### Scenarios (Acceptance Criteria)
 _(Reference only for QA/business.
-Progress is only marked in the technical checklist)_
+Progress is tracked solely in the technical checklist)_
 - Detect expired token in any protected operation
 - Automatically renew the token if possible (refresh token)
 - Notify the user if renewal fails